angular-buch/website-articles/blog/2025-10-signal-forms-part2/README.md

 Now, we want to ensure that a newsletter topic is selected from the list (we already named it in plural since we will add a multi-selection later, but for now just start with selecting one topic).
 However, this rule only applies if the user has opted in to receive the newsletter.

 This is where `applyWhen()` comes into play!

-This function takes a field path as the first argument.
+The function takes a field path as the first argument.
 Since we want to take the whole form into account, we pass the root path.
 The callback function in the second argument takes the field context and returns a boolean indicating whether the condition is met.
 In this example, we take a look at the value of the `newsletter` checkbox and only apply the validation if it is `true`.